labhai/VCF-Anonymization/README.md

 This is an anonymization tool designed to selectively remove/replace information in VCF (Variant Call Format) files that carries a high risk of re-identification, reducing privacy exposure while preserving the VCF structure and downstream analysis usability as much as possible.

+### What is VCF?
+**VCF (Variant Call Format)** is a standard text-based file format used in bioinformatics to store genetic variants (e.g., SNPs, indels) and related annotations.
+A VCF includes metadata headers (`##...`), a column header (`#CHROM ...`), and variant records with alleles and optional INFO/FORMAT fields.
+Because VCFs can contain rich metadata and variant patterns, sharing them without protection may increase re-identification risk.

+### Why Anonymization Is Necessary
+- **Header (metadata) anonymization**
+Even if a VCF does not contain explicit personal identifiers, the header metadata can include sensitive operational details (e.g., institution-specific paths, usernames, internal server locations, or full command lines used to generate the file).
+When shared externally, these fields may leak unnecessary environment or provenance information.

+- **Variant-level anonymization**
+Genomic variants can be highly identifying.
+In particular:
+  - **STR (Short Tandem Repeat)** patterns may reflect individual-specific repeat structures.
+  - **Rare variants** (very low population allele frequency) can be unique to an individual or a small subgroup, increasing re-identification risk—especially when combined with other datasets.

 ## Repository Structure